Abdel Halim Hafez: Personal life

-At the age of 11, Abdel Halim contracted schistosomiasis—a rare parasitic waterborne disease—and was afflicted by it for most of his career.
+At the age of 11, Abdel Halim contracted schistosomiasis—a common parasitic waterborne disease those days—and was afflicted by it for most of his career.
 Despite this, he remained positive and continued composing and performing his songs.

 Although Abdel Halim never married, it was rumoured that he was secretly married to actress Soad Hosni for six years.
 This has never been proven to date.
 People who were close to both singers denied this rumor.

-In 1969 Halim built a hospital in Egypt.
+In 1969, Halim built a hospital in Egypt.
 He treated the poor, the rich, and presidents equally in the Arab World.